Quasipolynomial-time algorithms for Gibbs point processes: Approximating coefficients in the cluster expansion

 \section{Approximating coefficients in the cluster expansion}

-Throughout this section, we fix a repulsive potential $\phi$ that satisfies Assumption~\ref{assumption:potential}.
+Throughout this section, we fix a {stable} potential $\phi$ with {with stability constant $B$} that satisfies Assumption~\ref{assumption:potential}.
 Recall that $\Lambda_n:= [-n,n]^d \subset \R^d$.
 Our goal in this section is to provide an approximation algorithm for $C_k(\Lambda_n)$ (as defined at~\eqref{eq:C_k-def}).
-In the next section we show how to use these approximate coefficients to arrive at an approximation of the partition function $Z_{\Lambda_n}(\lambda)$. \begin{prop} Let $\phi$ be a repulsive potential satisfying Assumption \ref{assumption:potential}.
+In the next section we show how to use these approximate coefficients to arrive at an approximation of the partition function $Z_{\Lambda_n}(\lambda)$. \begin{prop} Let $\phi$ be a {stable} potential satisfying Assumption \ref{assumption:potential}.
 There are constants $C, c > 0$ depending only on $\phi$ and the dimension $d$ so that the following holds.
 For each $\eps \in (0,1)$ and $k,n \in \N$ we may approximate $C_k(\Lambda_n)/|\Lambda_n|$ up to an additive error of $\eps$ in time at most $C |\Lambda_n| \eps^{-dk} e^{ck^3}$. \end{prop}

 Note that Proposition \ref{pr:compute-cluster} makes no use of a zero-freeness or correlation decay type assumption.

 In order to prove Proposition \ref{pr:compute-cluster}, we will approximate each summand in \eqref{eq:C_k-def}.
 Further, we will break up the term for each graph into the terms that are Lipschitz on their support.
 The main work of this section is Lemma \ref{lem:discretize} below, which provides an approximation for each of these Lipschitz terms.
 Before stating this precisely, we make a few definitions.